seasmith/ggloop/README.md

 > Create ggplot2 plots in a loop.

+## Overview
-`ggloop` allows the user to use both `dplyr`-like and `ggplot2`-like syntax to call multiple aesthetic pairs.
-This has the potential to save the users on the amount of code within their projects or session.
+`ggloop` allows the user to use both `dplyr`-like and `ggplot2`-like syntax to either create multiple `ggplot2` plots or create the list of aesthetics used to make such plots.
+This has the potential to save the users on the amount of code within their projects or sessions.

-## How can I get a copy of `ggloop`?
+## Installation
-Until I push this project to CRAN, please use `devtools::install_github("seasmith/ggloop")` to install the package.
+Please use `devtools::install_github("seasmith/ggloop")` to install the package.

+## Where can I learn about how to use `ggloop`?
+You can try the [Intro vignette](vignettes/Intro.Rmd).
+You can also read the very brief overview of the functions and example below.

 ## The functions